 Within the philosophy of Stoicism, Nature is understood to be rational.
 The law of reason governs the universe.
 While humans are unable to escape this force, they do have the ability to deliberately follow the law of reason.

-In Stoic philosophy, a virtuous life is one that is led according to rational nature.
+In Stoic philosophy, a virtuous life is one that is led according to a rational nature.
 Zeno states in this quote that you can find happiness in living a virtuous life.
 Because acting virtuously is synonymous with living in harmony with nature, it means that happiness is, by definition, found through a virtuous state of mind.

 When we think of living a Stoic life, it’s easy to think about it as a wholly individualistic endeavor.
 However, an important aspect of living in accordance with Nature is how you treat others and the people you surround yourself with.

 All the good are friends of one another.

 -Zeno of Citium